 Catechism.
-Teach, explain, challenge and have them memorize.
+Teach, explain, challenge and have them memorize from the Catechism.
 Always connect it with life.
 Challenge your teenagers with Church History and Apologetics.
 Make them proud of their faith, give them answers, encourage discussion.

 Confirmation.
 Be counter-cultural; make Confirmation the real beginning of personal and mature practice of the faith!